Skip to main content

 Bridge supports both of these methods by allowing microdebits and credits to pass through.
 Please note:

 • Microdeposits are never onramped – Any deposit under $1 is treated as a verification attempt and will not trigger a payment or transfer.
+However, we do accumulate the balance of these microdeposits sent to your VA – once they exceed the minimum, we will onramp the combined ammount.

 • Only Virtual Accounts support verification – Static memo-based deposit flows (e.g. with shared memos) are not compatible with microdeposit verification